-However, the life insurance process can take significantly longer, and that is totally normal.
+However, the life insurance process can take significantly longer.
 When applying for a financial policy, the provider will usually complete a process known as underwriting before approving the policy.
 In short, this is the way insurers, lenders, and other financial institutions determine whether you are a good potential customer or not, and how risky it would be to offer their services.
 With most financial services, this process can be quick, as is the case with online personal loans, mortgages and car loans.
 Life insurance, on the other hand, can include a long underwriting process since you are being insured for a potentially large sum of money, and the risks attached to a policy normally spans decades.

 Life insurance applications are generally longer and more detailed than other types of financial services, and the process of applying also involves more steps.
 Nevertheless, this shouldn't put you off from applying for life insurance that can give peace of mind for loved ones.